blshao84/puluo_sports/puluo_api_design/README.md

 	"saying": "I’ve got an app for that."
 	"likes": 2,
 	"banned": 0, // has the viewing user banned this users.
-	"following": 1 // Is the user following this user.
+	"following": 1, // Is the user following this user.
+	"is_coach":false
   },
   "private_info": { // this info is only visible for the logged in user
     "email": "tracey.boyd@kotebo.com",